Amen (Meek Mill song): Music video and promotion

 The music video for "Amen" premiered at midnight on June 15, 2012, via Mill's YouTube account.
 It was directed by DRE Films, a director for Maybach.
 The video opens with Mill waking up in the bed of his hotel room accompanied by women, following a party the night before.
-Mill leaves his bed to get dressed and the rest of his crew do the same, getting up from the floor and bathtubs.
+Mill leaves his bed to get dressed, and the rest of his crew do the same, getting up from the floor and bathtubs.
 He shows off his wealth in footage from the previous night with Drake, accompanied by bottles of liquor, expensive cars, and an entourage.
-These celebrations are juxtaposed with clips of Mill's stint for Drake's Club Paradise Tour, which adds cameos from opening rap acts such as J. Cole, Waka Flocka Flame, and French Montana.
-Mill and Drake also visit the Philadelphia Museum of Art to perform "Amen".
+These celebrations are juxtaposed with clips of Mill's stint for Drake's Club Paradise Tour, which adds cameos from the opening rap acts, such as J. Cole, Waka Flocka Flame, and French Montana.
+Mill and Drake also visit the Philadelphia Museum of Art to perform "Amen", in addition to the Miami Beach nightclub LIV.
 For the video's conclusion, Mill's tour set fades into the background.

 Mill and Drake performed the song at a concert in Detroit for the Club Paradise Tour on May 31, 2012.
 The two later delivered a performance of it at the Fillmore in Silver Spring, Maryland for Mill's Dreamchasers Tour on August 24.
-Drake's appearance shocked the crowd with excitement and before the performance, Mill shouted: "I'm having the greatest time of my life!"
+Drake's appearance shocked the crowd with excitement, and Mill shouted before the performance: "I'm having the greatest time of my life!"
 At the 2012 BET Hip Hop Awards, Mill performed a rendition of the song as he wore a black sweater with leather sleeves, sunglasses, and various jewelry items, such as a jesus piece.
 On August 3, 2012 rapper the Game released a remix of "Amen", featuring Jason Weaver.
 For the remix, the Game reflects on current events and his life from a personal standpoint.